-As an app-only supplier, Pure Planet require customers do everything through their smartphone including: submitting meter readings, managing their account, paying bills and even contacting customer services.
+As an app-only supplier, Pure Planet require customers do everything through a smartphone including: submitting meter readings, managing their account, paying bills and even contacting customer services.

 The Pure Planet app uses artificial intelligence and an automated chatbot system called “WattBot”.
 When customers have a question, they simply type a message on the app and the WattBot artificial intelligence system will reply with a message, hopefully in the same way a member of staff would.
 If the customer cannot get the answer they need from the bot, they can ask to be contacted by a member of staff by phone or email as a last resort.

-The WattBot system is constantly improving and getting more intelligent over time in order to be able to answer more detailed and complex questions from customers.
-By having this slick technology answer customer queries, they can function without a traditional call centre and the rent, utility and staff costs that come with it.
+The WattBot system is being constantly improving and to make it more intelligent over time in order to be able to answer more detailed and complex questions from customers.
+By having this slick technology answer customer queries, they can function without a traditional call centre and the rent, overheads and staff costs that come with it.